zhangster12/Obsidian-BJJ-Notes/Concepts/Spinal Alignment on the Back.md

 # Overview
-The idea of <u>Spinal Alignment</u> on the [[Back]] is when controlling your opponent, you want to keep their spine aligned to your spine, while they want to create an angle to escape.
+The idea of <u>Spinal Alignment</u> on the [[Nodes/Positions/Back]] is when controlling your opponent, you want to keep their spine aligned to your spine, while they want to create an angle to escape.
 # Core Mechanics
 1. [[Head Trap]]:
 2. [[Diagonal Control]]: